Robert Briscoe (politician): Irish Civil War

 Following the Anglo-Irish Treaty and during the lead-up to the Irish Civil War, Briscoe found himself being courted by both sides, but felt greater sympathies for the anti-Treaty IRA.
 He later recalled, however, that his recently widowed mother tried to advise him against getting involved.
 Frieda Briscoe said that she was trying to give her son the advice his father would have given and pointed out the difference between fighting in a war of independence from colonialism and fighting one's former comrades in a civil war over what kind of a government to build after decolonisation.
 Despite his mother's advice, when his anti-Treaty IRA friends effectively served him with an ultimatum, Briscoe joined them in armed struggle against the new Irish Free State.

 In June 1922, Briscoe was involved in an incident with fellow anti-treaty IRA members who attacked pro-treaty politician Darrell Figgis at his home.
 They entered the house and assaulted Darrell Figgis, cutting off his well-prized beard in the process.
 This traumatised Figgis' wife Millie, who had been under the impression Briscoe and his fellow assistants had been coming to kill Darrell.
 In November 1924 Millie would commit suicide, expressing in a suicide note that she was suffering from depression as a result of the 1922 attack.
 Darrell Figgis himself committed suicide in 1926.

 In his biography, he recalls an incident of being recognised by a pro-Treaty opponent during the Civil War.
 Briscoe merely turned and walked away, confident that his enemy would not shoot him in the back.

 Briscoe addressed political meetings and did fundraising work in the US from December 1922 to 1924.
-Bricoe later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 5 and 5/9 years service in 1939 at Grade D for his service with the IRA between 1 April 1920 and 30 September 1923.
+Briscoe was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the IRA between 1920 and 1923.